 Guides for Carers

-Our team has also developed two freely accessible guides for people living with FTD:
+Our team has also developed these freely accessible guides for people living with FTD or other dementias:

 - Positive Behaviour Support for Individuals with Dementia: A Family Education Workbook

 - Toolkit for Living with Dementia during COVID-19

 - Toolkit for Living with Dementia during COVID-19 Lockdown